White Dacha: Building

 It was, perhaps, the most original building in Yalta.
 It is all white, pure, easy, beautifully asymmetrical, ... with a tower, and unexpected ledges, with a glass veranda below and an open terrace above, with scattered broad and narrow windows... ".

 V.N.
 Ladygensky mentioned that "a dacha in Crimea, in Аutka, near Yalta, was validly constructed, excellent".

 From the study one can see the seafront that inspired "The Lady with the Dog", and at the back the scene that inspired the setting of The Cherry Orchard is visible.
 He also wrote the Three Sisters and The Bishop on the site.

 Museum

-After Chekhov's death (1904) the house was looked after by his sister, Masha, until 1921 when it became a museum.
-During the Nazi occupation Maria Pavlovna refused to leave and put up pictures of Hauptmann (the German dramatist) any "a...dramatist" on the wall and refused to let a German officer move into her brother's rooms.
-Nothing went missing but the house was damaged by one of the last air raids on the area by the Luftwaffe.
+After Chekhov's death his sister Maria looked after the house until 1921 when it became a museum.
+During the Nazi occupation, Maria Pavlovna refused to leave and put up pictures of German dramatist Gerhart Hauptmann.
+Maria refused to let a German officer move into her brother's rooms and prevented his belongings from being looted.
+The house was damaged by one of the last air raids on the area by the Luftwaffe.